 This page describes a complete example of submitting an HTCondor job.

-SSH to Crane
+1. SSH to Swan

 [apple@localhost]ssh apple@crane.unl.edu